Classic Homemade Pound Cake (Grandma Miller’s Recipe)

 - milk – this helps moisten the dough and keeps the cake texture tender.

-Vegetable shortening – The original recipe calls for vegetable shortening but if you don’t have any on hand or don’t want to use it, add 1/2 cup butter (so three sticks in total).
+- Vegetable shortening: The original recipe uses shortening, but if you don’t have any or prefer not to use it, replace it with ½ cup butter (three sticks total).

 How to Make Pound Cake